Love French Food

 Jump to Recipe Print Recipe Pin Recipe

-These little Madeleines are just what you need for a quick tea-time treat for the family.
-Great for the kids to help you make and big kids love them too!
-Made famous by Marcel Proust they are a little French classic!
-These little sponge cakes are best eaten on the same day, but that's not usually a problem!
+This little Madeleines cookies recipe is made with a génoise sponge cake batter, using just 4 ingredients!
+Great for the kids to help you make, and big kids love them too!
+Made famous by Marcel Proust, they are a little French classic!
+These light sponge cakes are best eaten on the same day, but that's not usually a problem!

 Leaf shaped cake cookies sprinkled with icing sugar and bits of dried orange peel.